 - A person other than yourself is injured.

-- Damage is caused to another vehicle or someone else’s property.
+- Another vehicle or someone else’s property has damage.

-- An animal has been killed or injured, except in your vehicle.
+- An animal has been killed or injured.

 Turn off the engine and switch on hazard indicators.